If you’re not applying for Wyoming elk hunting every year, you need to be!

 Hunting Wyoming elk is a dream for many…and this hunting lodge is one for the books.
 The lodge, the chef, and most of all….THE ELK HUNTING!

 Wyoming elk hunting on private ranches totaling nearly 1 million acres.
 This outfitter offers hunting on a vast array of different areas, from low country, to steep mountainous terrain.
 What is great about this Wyoming elk hunting experience is that these ranches fall into the general elk tag pool, which are a 100% draw for non-residents!
 The properties are so large that the outfitter is able to provide mature animals.

 You’ll be hunting Wyoming elk from a beautiful lodge.

 With over 8,000 square feet of luxurious living space, the hunting lodge sits in the middle of 100 square miles of mountain wilderness that is teeming with trophy mule deer, lots of elk, and trophy Shiras moose.
 This magnificent lodge is surrounded by quaking aspen, cedar trees, bubbling streams and even features a couple of fishing ponds.

 With 11 bedrooms, 8 bathrooms, and 3 great rooms and plus many other accouterments, a stay at this ranch is one you’re not likely to forget.
 Whether you are enjoying a chef prepared meal, or relaxing from a long day of hunting in our hot tub, this ranch immediately feels like home.
-From the enormous log structure to the western décor, you may even want to come back in the summer with the family for hiking, mountain biking, horseback riding or just to hang out and get some down time.
+From the enormous log structure to the western décor, you may even want to come back in the summer for an outdoor adventure with the family for hiking, mountain biking, horseback riding or just to hang out and get some down time.

 - Both rifle and archery elk hunts (archery guides are experienced bowhunters).